JWT Token Authentication

 execute_workload()function reads the workload JSON and extracts the token.The

-supervise()function receives the token and creates anhttpx.Clientinstance withBearerAuth(token)for all Execution API HTTP requests.The token is included in the
+supervise_task()function receives the token and creates anhttpx.Clientinstance withBearerAuth(token)for all Execution API HTTP requests.The worker calls the

 Token validation (Execution API)